srini-t10/Utilities/MSSQL/generateQueryplanXML/readme.md

 * createSQLFiles.bat will generate SQL File for each SQL query given as input.
 The SQL file content will be prefixed and suffied with "SET SHOWPLAN_XML" ON/OFF statements, to get the Queryplan.

-* createXMLFiles.bat will call the SQLCMD commands to fetch Queryplan XML for SQLFiles and store the resulting XMLs in QueryplanXML folder.
+* createXMLFiles.bat will call the SQLCMD commands on the Server/Database given as input to fetch Queryplan XML for SQLFiles and store the resulting XMLs in QueryplanXML folder.

 ### Objects: